renweidian/DHSIS/README.md

 # DHSIS
+The is the implentation of <br> "Renwei Dian, Shutao Li, Anjing Guo, and Leyuan Fang, “Deep hyperspectral image sharpening,” IEEE Transactions on Neural Networks and Learning Systems, vol. 29, no. 11, 2018." <br>
-code of "deep hyperspectral image sharpening" if you use the code, please kindly cite the following paper:
+if you use the code, please kindly cite the following paper: <br>
 @ARTICLE{DHSIS,
 author={R. Dian and S. Li and A. Guo and L. Fang}, journal={IEEE Trans.
 Neural Netw.
 Learn.
 Syst.},